Tadelachewu/NibProcure/README.md

 - PostgreSQL database server

 ### 2. Set Up Your Database
-1. Make sure you have PostgreSQL installed and running.
+1. Make sure you have a PostgreSQL installed and running.
 2. Create a new database for this project.
 3. Update the `.env` file in the root of the project with your PostgreSQL connection string: